KrishnaRJ422/credit-fraud-detection/README.md

 # Real time credit card fraud detection api

-Credit card fraud detection using XGBoost method in python which is deployed to cloud using heroku, flask.
+Automated Credit card fraud detection application using XGBoost method in python which is deployed to cloud using heroku, flask.

 Link to comparative study: https://github.com/KrishnaRJ422/credit-card-fraud-detection